 Chelation therapy, a treatment for metal toxicity, chemically converts heavy metals into an inert form that can be excreted in the urine.
 Chelating agents are administered either intravenously or orally and are intended to remove metal ions such as aluminum, arsenic, calcium, copper, iron, lead, mercury, and zinc from the body.
 While chelation therapy has been used effectively in individuals with heavy metal toxicities, chelation therapy has been proposed for other therapeutic indications, including atherosclerosis, rheumatoid arthritis, Alzheimer’s disease, and autism.

 Specific chelating agents are used for particular heavy metal toxicities.
-For example, deferoxamine is used for patients with iron toxicity, and calcium-ethylenediaminetetraacetic acid (-EDTA)) is used for patients with lead poisoning.
-Another class of chelating agents, called metal protein attenuating compounds (MPACs), is under investigation for the treatment of Alzheimer’s disease, which is associated with the disequilibrium of cerebral metals.
-However, no MPACs have received U.S. Food and Drug Administration (FDA) approval for the treatment of Alzheimer’s disease.
+For example, deferoxamine is used for individuals with iron toxicity, and calcium-ethylenediaminetetraacetic acid (-EDTA)) is used for individuals with lead poisoning.
+Another class of chelating agents, called metal protein attenuating compounds (MPACs), is under investigation for the treatment of Alzheimer’s disease, which is associated with the disequilibrium of cerebral metals; however, no MPACs have received U.S. Food and Drug Administration (FDA) approval for the treatment of Alzheimer’s disease.

 Chelation therapy for the treatment of the following conditions is considered medically necessary:

 Chronic iron overload due to frequent blood transfusion